The International African Library

 This social history of a remote chiefdom in north-east Zimbabwe advances local level studies of African Christianity and politics.
 The book also analyses the historical roots of chieftaincy's current importance.
 It explores the role of chiefs in the invention of tradition, the imagination of ethnicity and the defence of local interests against an interventionist state.
 The doctoral dissertation on which this book is based won the Audrey Richards Prize awarded by the African Studies Association of the UK for the best African Studies thesis, 1994-96.

-David Maxwell is Professor of African History at Keele University.
+David Maxwell is Professor of African History at University of Cambridge.

 ISBN 9780748611300, 288pp.
 1999, paperback.

 The book examines the gender and class dimensions of resistance to colonial rule in the context of struggles over the control and use of land in Murang'a (then Fort Hall) District in Kenya between 1880 and 1952.
 The objective is, first, to expose the process through which colonial rule was effected through the creation of discourses of `betterment' and `environmentalism'.
 The author demonstrates how, by this means, the state attempted to remove the deeply political issue of land distribution between African and European from the realm of politics, and recast it in what was claimed to be the neutral language of legal regimes and of western science and technology.
 The second objective is to recvoer the gender and class dimensions of counternarratives which challenged the colonial administration.
 Drawing on the stories of elderly people still living in Murang'a, in the mid 1980s, in order to challenge the discourse of colonial documents, the author shows how both public and everyday forms of resistance were an integral part of the politics of resistance to colonial rule.

 An African Niche Economy: farming to feed Ibadan 1868-88